joefowler/RobustStatsFowler.jl/README.md

 * shorth_range   - Primarily a dispersion estimator, but called with location=true gives a (poor) location.

 ## Dispersion estimators:
-* shorthalfrange - Length of the shortest closed interval containing at least half the data.
+* shorthrange    - Length of the shortest closed interval containing at least half the data.
 * Qscale         - Normalized Rousseeuw & Croux Q statistic, from the 25%ile of all 2-point distances.
 (TODO)

 ## Utility functions: